 Looking back from where I am now, I realize the one “level-up” that helped me nearly double my income: MY PROOFREADER.

 Ben is an awesome proofreader.
 He also happens to be one of my best friends and former roommate when we lived in Prague.
-We can totally relate to the value of personal connections in online business.
+We can totally relate to the value of personal connections in online business and safeguarding our work.

 I see typos like a bat sees — well — anything.